a759116/mos_web/README.md

 # API Development with Rust
 ## Abstract
 This article is an extension of article [Application Development with Rust](https://github.com/a759116/mos_rust#application-development-with-rust).
 The purpose of this article is to demonstrate development of API using Rust.
-This article will provide an example design and implementation of REST API to expose functionality already developed in [repo](https://github.com/a759116/mos_rust).
+This article will provide an example design and implementation of REST API to expose functionality already developed.
 The hope is that the reader will be able to explore the example implementation and extend this to further solidify their understanding of developing API using Rust.

 ## Introduction
 TBW